 The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 We encourage you to become a member!

 Yes, another election is coming up this fall!
-Three out of the 8 Albuquerque City Council seats are up for election.
-There may also be bond issues and other ballot questions on the ballot.
+Four out of the 8 Albuquerque City Council seats are up for election.
+There are eleven bond issues, three amendments to the City Charter, a question on raising the gross receipts tax, and whether to allow the City Council to re-allocate bond monies on the ballot.
 For more details, including scheduled candidate debates, check out the Elections page.
-There will also be a hardcopy Voters' Guide available in libraries, businesses, etc. at the beginning of September.
-(If you would like to contribute to help us publish the Voters' Guide, please consider a donation to the Education Fund!)
+The hardcopy Voters' Guide is available in libraries, businesses, etc. as of September 8.
+If you would like to contribute to help us publish the Voters' Guide, please consider a donation to the Education Fund!

 The popular Who's Who, listing all your elected officials and how to contact them, has been updated to reflect the results of the recent school board election and is now available at libraries, multigenerational centers, the League office, and online (PDF form).
 The Who's Who is a publication of the League of Women Voters of Central New Mexico Education Fund (a 503(c) organization).